Mrian07/Proyeksi/docs/installation-and-operations/installation/docker/README.md

 The docker image itself does not support plugins.
 But you can create your own docker image to include plugins.

-**1. Create a new folder** with any name, for instance `custom-openproject`.
+**1. Create a new folder** with any name, for instance `custom-proyeksiapp`.
 Change into that folder.

 **2. Create the file `Gemfile.plugins`** in that folder.
 In the file you declare the plugins you want to install.
 For instance:

 ```
 group :opf_plugins do
-  gem "openproject-slack", git: "https://github.com/opf/openproject-slack.git", branch: "release/12.0"
+  gem "proyeksiapp-slack", git: "https://github.com/opf/proyeksiapp-slack.git", branch: "release/12.0"
 end
 ```

 **3. Create the `Dockerfile`** in the same folder.
 The contents have to look like this:

 ```
-FROM openproject/community:12
+FROM proyeksiapp/community:12

 # If installing a local plugin (using `path:` in the `Gemfile.plugins` above),
 # you will have to copy the plugin code into the container here and use the
 # path inside of the container.
-Say for `/app/vendor/plugins/openproject-slack`:
+Say for `/app/vendor/plugins/proyeksiapp-slack`:
-# COPY /path/to/my/local/openproject-slack /app/vendor/plugins/openproject-slack
+# COPY /path/to/my/local/proyeksiapp-slack /app/vendor/plugins/proyeksiapp-slack

 COPY Gemfile.plugins /app/